Ascendens/themoviedb-api-test/README.md

-# themoviedb-api-test
+# The Movie Database API Wrapper

 Partial implementation of wrapper to the www.themoviedb.org API.
+Created for testing purposes only.